Rob Hyams

 When you plot your dog’s glucose readings on a graph — with time of day on the horizontal (x) axis and blood sugar level on the vertical (y) axis — the points connect to form a shape that rises and falls like a gentle hill.
 This is the curve.

-A healthy glucose curve should have a predictable shape — not too steep, not too flat.
+A healthy glucose curve should have a predictable shape.
+Not too steep, not too flat.

 A steep drop could signal the insulin dose is too high, while a flat line might mean it’s not working enough.